 Product pricing is not the only factor.
 The product should be valuable to the customer and encourage loyalty, so branding is crucial, and you should be able to specifically discuss its importance.

 A solid answer to this question would be that you understand the importance of designing products that feel and show the values of a company, and that they are an extension of those values.

 Ending thoughts on these product manager interview questions

 Knowing the product manager interview questions can increase your chances of landing the position.
 The interview is one of the last steps of joining the company.
 You’ve done well to come this far, now make sure you cross that final line.

 Remember that no two interviews are the same, and it is not guaranteed that these questions will always appear in interviews.
 However, you can expect something similar as these types of questions will reveal whether you are the right person for the job.

 Some other tips to increase your chances of acing the interview include: be clear with your answers.
 Display creative problem-solving skills, research strategies, and willingness to collaborate with other people.

-If you enjoyed reading this article about product manager interview questions, you should read these as well:
+If you enjoyed reading this article on product manager interview questions, you should check out this one about product manager salary.

 We also wrote about a few related subjects like best product management books, product owner vs product manager, product launch checklist, product manager skills, chief product officer and product manager vs project manager.